- Client Settings

 Step Two

-Click on Clients>Settings>Related Party Types and create new.
+Click on Clients>Settings>Related Party Types and create a new one.

-Users can define the types of relationships to track as well as the types of related parties.
-We recommend to simply use Clients in the 'Code' field for Related Party Types since the majority of conflicts with related parties will be with the clients.
+Users can define the types of relationships to track and the types of related parties.
+We recommend simply using Clients in the ‘Code’ field for Related Party Types since most conflicts with related parties will be with the clients.

 Step Three